GeoSensorWebLab/sensorthings-reference/versions/0.9.4/reference.markdown

 The OGC SensorThings API data model consists of two parts: (1) the Sensing profile and (2) the Tasking profile.
 The Sensing profile allows IoT devices and applications to CREATE, READ, UPDATE, and DELETE (i.e., HTTP `POST`, `GET`, `PATCH`, and `DELETE`) IoT data and metadata in a SensorThings service.

 Managing and retrieving observations and metadata from IoT sensor systems is one of the most common use cases.
-As a result, the Sensing profile is designed based on the ISO/OGC Observation and Measurement (O&M) model [OGC and ISO 19156:2011].
+As a result, the Sensing profile is designed based on the ISO/OGC Observation and Measurement (O&M) model ([OGC and ISO 19156:2011][OGC and ISO 19156:2011(E)]).

 The key to the model is that an `Observation` is modeled as an act that produces a result whose value is an estimate of a property of the observation target or `FeatureOfInterest`.
 An `Observation` instance is classified by its event time (e.g., `resultTime` and `phenonmenonTime`), `FeatureOfInterest`, `ObservedProperty`, and the procedure used (often a `Sensor`).